-One such method utilised a small hole being drilled and a pin inserted through all three components literally fusing the assemblies together.
+One such method utilised a small pin inserted between all three components literally fusing the assemblies together.

-I wasn't happy with this method as I felt it caused undue stress on the shaft (which then had a hole in it) and a high likelihood of allowing irreparable damage and as such I developed my own method which to date has never failed and doesn't weaken the shaft at all.
+I wasn't happy with this method as I felt it caused undue stress on the shaft assembly and a high likelihood of allowing irreparable damage and as such I developed my own method which to date has never failed and doesn't weaken the shaft at all.
 It also incorporates a failure point should the head be knocked violently.
 Without this failure point a pinned servo slipper clutch gearbox would literally destroy itself as all the gears inside it are plastic.